HotaruCMS/HotaruCMS/content/plugins/hello_universe/readme.txt

 Changelog
 ---------
+v.0.8 2010/02/26 - Nick - Fixes for profile page, title and breadcrumbs
 v.0.7 2010/02/26 - Nick - Demonstration of adding a page to a user profile v.0.6 2009/12/28 - Nick - Updates for compatibility with Hotaru 1.0
 v.0.5 2009/10/19 - Nick - Bug fixes